How to watch UK TV abroad – stream BBC iPlayer, ITVX, Channel 4 and more anywhere

 How can I watch UK TV from abroad?

-While the inner workings of a VPN may sound complex, in laymen's terms a VPN is able to alter your IP address (the very thing that identifies where you're browsing from), encrypt your data, and make it appear as though you're somewhere else.
+While the inner workings of a VPN may sound complex, in layman's terms a VPN is able to alter your IP address (the very thing that identifies where you're browsing from), encrypt your data, and make it appear as though you're somewhere else.

-In the case of watching UK TV abroad, this means (virtually) transporting your device away from a sun-lounger in Spain, or your hotel in the States, and landing you slap-bang in the middle of the UK.
+In the case of watching UK TV abroad, this means (virtually) transporting your device away from a sun lounger in Spain, or your hotel in the States, and landing you slap-bang in the middle of the UK.

 The software is a doddle to use: simply sign up, install the VPN app on your device and select a UK location (all good VPNs offer a choice of servers UK locations, so you're well covered).